ptc-arena/arena-integration-education/arena-erp-integration-guide.md

 as part of onboarding.
 This material should provide you with a good understanding of the following:

--   Complete Arena 101 for Integrations training to understand
+-   Complete Arena 101 for Integrations training to understand (Training link to be provided in future.)

     -   Lifecycles